REGULATIONS FOR THE 30th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2020

 This trial forms part of the Royal Spanish Athletics Federation’s (RFEA) Official Calendar.
-By entering for the trial, the runner expressly consents to his/her data being ceded to this entity, the trial’s organisers, and Fundación Trinidad Alfonso (FTA) for the purposes of contracting Accident and Third Party insurance policies, as well as applying for a Day Licence and trial rankings.
+The runner, by virtue of his/her entry expressly consents to his/her personal details being made available to the RFEA and that the Organisers, Fundación Trinidad Alfonso (FTA) furnish these to the insurance company to contract the obligatory policies covering accidents and Third Party Liability, and to manage day licenses and circuit ranking.
+The data will be granted to the main collaborator in the trial, Fundación Trinidad Alfonso (FTA), to ensure proper organisational liaison.
 In any event, as provided for by Spain’s Data Protection Act, the applicant may exercise his/her rights of access, rectification, cancellation or opposition to the data held on him/her by writing a letter or sending an e-mail to the RFEA at: Real Federación Española de Atletismo.
-Avenida de Valladolid nº81 – 28.008 Madrid.
-E-mail: email@example.com and/or to Trinidad Alfonso Mocholí, Fundación CV (FTA) C/Poeta Quintana 1 bajo, (46003) Valencia, mail: firstname.lastname@example.org
+Avenida de Valladolid nº81 – 28.008 Madrid (Spain).
+E-mail: firstname.lastname@example.org and/or to Trinidad Alfonso Mocholí, Fundación CV (FTA) C/Poeta Quintana 1 bajo, (46003) Valencia (Spain), mail: email@example.com.

 Article 3: Start

 The race will start at 8:30 A.M. and end at 11:12 A.M., the maximum official time for completing the race being 2 hours 30 min.
 No competitor will be allowed to complete the race beyond this time limit.

 It is planned to have runners start the Valencia-Trinidad Alfonso EDP Half-Marathon in three waves in order to make things easier and safer for everyone.